Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 `Era` definition is a Similar idea for a page in pagination.
 `FIFO` definition First-In-First-Out.
 `Slot` definition is Similar to the idea of the index on each page of pagination.

+## License
+Release under the BSL-1.1 license.
+Copyright (C) to author.
+All rights reserved.